eduardomourar/fiati/README.md

 # Fiati music font

 Fiati is an OpenType music font with fingering diagram/chart for multiple musical instruments.
-Because mainly wind instruments need those diagrams for teaching and learning, we have decided to call this font _fiati_ ("winds" in Italian, the abbreviation for that instrument category).
+Because mainly wind instruments need those diagrams for teaching and learning, we have decided to call this font _fiati_ (plural of "breath" in Italian, a simplified way of calling that instrument category).

 ## Introduction